Supermagnum/passiveSonar/readme.txt

 The best piezoelectric sensors for listening is based on Aluminum Nitride and molybdenum.
 PZT-5 also known as SensorTech BM500,Channel 5500,Morgan PZT5A1 is widely used and more easily obtained.

-The diodes are there to avoid overloading the circuit if it is dropped or bumped in to something hard.
-It's sort of a cheap and easy signal limiter circuit.

-NOAA technical memorandum NMFS 2008NOAA-TM-NMFS-SWFSC-417 also known as:
-A guide to constructing hydrophones and hydrophone arrays for monitoring marine mammal vocalizations, describes how to build a single crystal hydrophone.

-It's sensitivity is around -150 to -160 dB-V//microPa.

-The problem is that the opamp used in the mentioned document is not suitable for the +5Volt DC voltage a USB connector delivers.

-Suitable opamps for single +5Volt is a LME49724.
+A suitable opamp for single +5Volt is a LME49724.

 Also, the hydrophone will need to be modified so it doesn't rotate, or a MPU-6050 added per array to detect X and Y axis values.
 A GY-521 breakout board could be useful in those regards or a MPU-9150 Accelerometer + Gyro + Magnetometer (compass).
 Passive towed hydrophone arrays in submarines monitors the bend and sag automatically.